harsh1x4/Python-Projects/Calculator/Readme.md

-It is a calculator app in which you can input two number and get output like Addition, Subtraction, Multiplication etc.
+It is a calculator programme that allows you to enter two numbers and receive results such as addition, subtraction, and multiplication.